apache/activemq-artemis/examples/jms/rest/push/README.txt

 with earlier or later versions of Maven.

-This is an example of having the HornetQ REST interface forward a posted message to a registered URL.
+This is an example of having the ActiveMQ REST interface forward a posted message to a registered URL.

 To run the example you will need 3 shell-script windows (or you'll need to run 2 processes in background)

 Step 1:
 $ mvn jetty:run

-This will bring up HornetQ and the HornetQ REST Interface.
+This will bring up ActiveMQ and the ActiveMQ REST Interface.
 Two queues will be created.
 An "order" queue and a "shipping" queue.
 The server will forward posted messages to the "shipping" queue through a registered push subscription.

 Step 2: